edfraenkel/pylabrecorder/README.md

 pylabrecorder
 =============

-Wrapper for pylab figures and other objects that records all actions sent to the figure and ax objects.
+This module is a wrapper for pylab figures and other objects that records all actions sent to the figure and ax objects.
 When f.savefig() is called a modifiable script is saved in parallel that can recreate the figure.
+It only works if the figures are created in the object oriented way.
+The documentation of the recorded_figure() function shows how this is done.

+you can run the unittests by calling

+prompt> python __init__.py